dylanireland/Xcollections-Standard/README.md

 ## Remarks

-The Metadata Method is not possible for those
+The Metadata Method is not possible for those that utilize IPFS hases for metadata retreival.